mjagelka/gitbook-plugin-mcqx/README.md

 This is a multiple choice plugin developed for GitBook, packed with interactive features including:

-* Completed:
 * Hints for the questions.
 * Cookies support: answered question will be disabled when page load.
 * Integration with my other plugin ```gitbook-plugin-sectionx``` to allow you to toggle new section once the correct answer is chosen (use ```target``` paramater to control it, see below).
 * Randomize order of choice.
 * Allow adding 2-8 options.
 * Allow addition of answer description.
 * Dark theme support.
 * .pdf, .mobi, .epub export supported.

 Another version of the plugin featuring analytics are also in the works.
 This version will not include this feature.
 It will be published as a separate plugin.

 Please not that the plugin is still in active development, so the syntax is subjected to changed.

 ## Changelog

+* 0.3 releases:
+	* 0.3.0:
+		* No need to enter a id now.
+It is now auto-generated.
+		* Simplified code, the plugin will now work quicker.
+		* Improved looks in website.
+		* Improved looks in .pdf - answer will now be displayed upside down.
+		* Added markdown support for question title.

 * 0.2 releases:
 	* 0.2.2: Updated looks when exported to .pdf.